 After a lot of research I narrowed it down to the Thuraya XT-Lite satellite phone.

-And a damn lucky thing I choose to go with Thuraya.
+And a damn lucky thing I chose to go with Thuraya.
 They are the ONLY company you can import.

 So why a satellite phone?
 My reasoning went like this: